DHTMLX/scheduler-docs/data/migration_from_older_version.md

 ### Export service

-From v7.0, the import/export functionality is included into the Scheduler library.
+Starting from v7.0, the import/export functionality is included into the Scheduler library.

-Therefore, if you have already included the **https://export.dhtmlx.com/scheduler/api.js** on your page to enable the online export service, for example:
+Therefore, if you have already included **https://export.dhtmlx.com/scheduler/api.js** on your page to enable the online export service, for example:

 ~~~js
 <script src="codebase/dhtmlxscheduler.js"></script>
 <script src="https://export.dhtmlx.com/scheduler/api.js"></script>
 ~~~

-Then you need to remove the file and enable the **export_api** extension using the **scheduler.plugins** method:
+You need to remove the file and enable the **export_api** extension using the **scheduler.plugins** method:

 ~~~js
 scheduler.plugins({